cultuurnet/apidocs/projects/authentication/docs/methods.md

 1. The endpoint requires **no authentication** at all.
 For example fetching the JSON representation of a specific event from UiTdatabank.
 2. The endpoint requires **[client identification](#client-identification)**.
 You will only need to include your client id in the request and you don't need a token.
 For example Search API.
 3. The endpoint requires a **[token](#tokens)**.
-You can pick whatever token type is best suited to your situation (almost every endpoint will support both types).
+If the endpoint supports both client access tokens and user access tokens you can pick whichever you prefer.
 See their respective documentation for more info.

 The following table provides a summary of the supported authentication methods on our APIs.
 Note that APIs may have a few exceptions on specific endpoints.
 APIs that require no authentication at all, like [UiTdatabank Taxonomy API v3](https://docs.publiq.be/docs/uitdatabank/9b63d9296d981-taxonomy-api), are not included in this table.